parkercouch/hikr/README.md

 # hikr
-Tinder for hiking buddies
+Tindr style app for hiking buddies

-# PROJECT2
-Initial repo for project 2

 ### Ideas

-Find an adventure buddy
-(Tinder for hikers?)

 User Stories:
 --Overall goals--
 I am a hiker who is new to the area and want to find people to show me local trails.

-As a user searching for a new hiking buddy, I want to see what
+As a user searching for a new hiking buddy, I want to see people close to me

+As a experienced hiker, I want to find other people that want to do long hikes

 Basic pages and elements: